ronmarco/project-pages/_posts/2017-03-23-Home-Assistant-Includes.md

   - platform: yr
 ```

 The rest of the code is for an alarm clock.
-I'll add it to it's own `alarm-clock.yaml` file:
+I'll add it to its own `alarm-clock.yaml` file:

 <div class="highlighter-rouge"><pre class="highlight"><code>## Alarm clock sensor